 What’s the news?

 AT&T is America’s public safety communications partner.
-In the nearly 5 years since we were selected by the First Responder Network Authority (FirstNet Authority) to build and operate FirstNet, we have moved quickly to bring more coverage, boost capacity and drive new capabilities for Pennsylvania first responders and the communities they serve – rural and urban.
+It’s been more than 5 years since we were selected by the First Responder Network Authority (FirstNet Authority) to build and operate FirstNet, and we have moved quickly to bring more coverage, boost capacity and drive new capabilities for Washington first responders and the communities they serve – rural, urban and tribal.

-First responders in more than 500 communities across Pennsylvania are using FirstNet, Built with AT&T to stay mission ready.
-Since launching FirstNet, we’ve expanded our coverage across the Commonwealth with Band 14 deployed on nearly 2,000 sites, Pennsylvania first responders in communities statewide are currently benefitting from the truly dedicated coverage and capacity it provides when they need it.
+First responders in more than 130 communities across Washington are using FirstNet, Built with AT&T to stay mission ready.
+Since launching FirstNet, we’ve grown our coverage area by nearly 40% in Washington.
+And with Band 14 deployed on over 1,000 sites, Washington first responders in communities such as Seattle, Yakima County, Spokane County, Bremerton, Kittitas County, Olympia, Pacific County, Richland-Kennewick, Tacoma and Whitman are currently benefitting from the truly dedicated coverage and capacity it provides when they need it.

 But we aren’t stopping there.
 The FCC estimates that over 10,000 lives could be saved each year if public safety were able to reach callers just 1 minute faster.
 And since 80% of wireless calls take place indoors, in-building dedicated public safety connectivity is essential to public safety operations and overall safety.
 That’s why we are collaborating with Safer Building Coalition, the nation’s leading industry advocacy group focused on advancing policies, ideas, and technologies that ensure effective in-building communications capabilities for public safety personnel and the people they serve.

 Why is this important?